 So you want to be a travel blogger?

 Being a professional travel blogger isn't easy.
 I would never suggest someone start a blog with the goal of “scoring” free travel — it doesn't fall into your lap as easily or as quickly as you may think.
-But, if somewhere along the line you decide to give blogging a serious go, here are some good resources for you to check out:
+But, if somewhere along the line you decide to give blogging a serious go, check out these posts on starting a blog and being a blogger:

 What else do you want to know about life as a travel blogger?